googleapis/google-cloud-node/handwritten/nodejs-logging-bunyan/README.md

 ### Error Reporting

-Any `Error` objects you log at severity `error` or higher can automatically be picked up by [Cloud Error Reporting][error-reporting] if you have specified a `serviceContext.service` when instantiating a `LoggingBunyan` instance:
+Any `Error` objects you log at severity `error` or higher can automatically be picked up by [Cloud Error Reporting](https://cloud.google.com/error-reporting/) if you have specified a `serviceContext.service` when instantiating a `LoggingBunyan` instance:

 ```javascript
 const loggingBunyan = new LoggingBunyan({